Cheese Tasting Hunter Valley | A guide to plan your cheese tour

 If you love tasting artisan cheese and happen to visit Sydney, Hunter Valley is the closest destination to fulfill your dream.
 Hunter Valley is home to over five of the best artisan cheese manufacturers that can be found in Sydney.
 If you are really into cheese, you can arrange a cheese talk with one of the Hunter Valley cheese shops.
 There are many day tour operators in Sydney who offer Hunter Valley cheese tasting tours, cheese, and wine pairing tours, and cheese-making tours.
 Below is a brief guide on how to choose the best cheese shops on your Hunter Valley wine tour from Sydney.
-It is essential to learn five cornerstone elements of cheese tasting before you participate in any cheese tour.
+It is essential to learn the five cornerstone elements of cheese tasting before you participate in any cheese tour.
 Below are our best tips from Sydney Top Tours to appreciate cheese on a cheese tasting tour.

 Five cornerstone words in cheese tasting

 You need to appreciate the beauty of the masterpiece before you taste it.
 The eye is one of the sensory elements and lets it observe the colour of the paste and rind.
 These visual clues elevated your tasting buds.

 Give a good sniff before you do a cheese tasting.
 Subsequently, can you recall any food you tasted previously?
 Maybe it smells like the favorite flower you like.
 How about smelling notes of roasted nuts or vegetables?
 Try to describe the aroma by use of your own vocabulary.

 Give a gentle squeeze and feel the cheese.
 Can you feel a crumbly texture?
 Or is it elastic?
 Or you may think it’s best to use a spread with toasties?